It's All Over for another year!

 As from the end of 2018 there are now FOUR age categories to keep the racing as fair as possible while providing superb entertainment within a spirit of friendly competitiveness not generally associated with regular Short Track events:

 - Over 40

 All categories are for riders either AT the magic age or reaching it in the year of competition.

 Because of the nation-wide nature of our Sport and it's widely distributed venues, it can never be known exactly how many competitors may turn up at any single event.
 It is therefore not uncommon to find that we have to integrate one or more age groups in order to produce a workable race meeting.
 Given such adverse conditions it is a regular feature for the Over 50 and Over 60 riders to be grouped together in a single match, and it has even been known for the whole of those present to compete against each other whichever group they belong in, but hopefully this will remain a rarity.
 Conversely, we've had to suffer the odd series of repêchage races where there have been too many contestants for the normal formulae to work properly and some dilution was required!

-Even so, the format retains a full set of Semi-Finals and Finals ("A" and "B") for each of the three age groups no matter how many riders turn up on the day with trophies normally awarded to the four "A" Finalists and usually provided by the staging Club as their contribution to ease the burden on the Orchid Fund.
+Even so, the format retains a full set of Semi-Finals and Finals ("A" and "B") for each of the four age groups no matter how many riders turn up on the day with awards normally presented to the four "A" Finalists and the Referee, usually provided by the staging Club as their contribution to ease the burden on the Orchid Fund.